vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

   destination

 Links:
-  JumpTarget -> target SourceSpan or target SourceAnnotation
+  JumpTarget -> target SourceRange or target SourceAnnotation
 ```

 During early decode, the target annotation may not exist yet.
-In that case, record a target `SourceSpan` first.
+In that case, record a target `SourceRange` first.
 A later fixup pass may replace or supplement it with the resolved target `SourceAnnotationId`.

 ## 10.12 Repeat command annotation